Michelleoc/fundamentals-of-data-analysis-assessment/README.md

 - Loading CAO points data from CAO website into a pandas data frame.
 - Comparison of the 2019, 2020 & 2021 CAO points using the functionality in panadas using plots and other visualisations.

-The repository contains 2 jupyter notebooks:

-1. pyplot
-    - Overview of the matplotlib.pyplot Python package.
-    - Review of 3 plots in the matplotlib.pyplot Python package.
-2. cao
-    - Overview of how to load CAO points data from CAO website into a pandas data frame.
-    - Comparison of the 2019, 2020 & 2021 CAO points using the functionality in panadas.
-    - Comparison of points data using plots and other visualisations.

 ## Contents of Repository